BASIS OF PRESENTATION

 NOTE 2.
 BASIS OF PRESENTATION

 Our reporting period usually ends on the Sunday closest to the last day of the quarterly calendar period.
-The third quarters of 2014 and 2013 ended on September 28 and September 29, respectively.
-The interim periods for both 2014 and 2013 contained 13 weeks, while the nine month periods both contained 39 weeks.
+The second quarters of 2014 and 2013 ended on June 29 and June 30, respectively.
+The interim periods for both 2014 and 2013 contained 13 weeks, while the six month periods both contained 26 weeks.
 Our fiscal year ends on December 31, regardless of the day of the week on which December 31 falls.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect reported amounts in the Condensed Consolidated Financial Statements.
 Significant estimates and assumptions in these Condensed Consolidated Financial Statements require the exercise of judgment and are used for, but not limited to, allowance for doubtful accounts, estimates of future cash flows and other assumptions associated with goodwill and long-lived asset impairment tests, useful lives for depreciation and amortization, warranty programs, determination of discount and other rate assumptions for pension and other postretirement benefit expenses, income taxes and deferred tax valuation allowances, lease classifications and contingencies.
 Due to the inherent uncertainty involved in making estimates, actual results reported in future periods may be different from these estimates.

 The weighted-average diluted common shares outstanding exclude the anti-dilutive effect of certain stock options since such options had an exercise price in excess of the monthly average market value of our common stock.
-The options excluded from diluted earnings per share for the three and nine month periods ended September 28, 2014 and September 29, 2013, were as follows:
+The options excluded from diluted earnings per share for the three and six month periods ended June 29, 2014 and June 30, 2013, were as follows:

-These interim condensed financial statements should be read in conjunction with the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2013.
-Our interim period financial results for the three and nine month interim periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.
+You should read these interim condensed financial statements in conjunction with the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2013.
+Our interim period financial results for the three and six month interim periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.
 The year-end Condensed Consolidated Balance Sheet data was derived from audited financial statements, but does not include all disclosures required by GAAP.